-What is an NZeTA and how can I get one?
+What is an NZeTA, and do I need one?

 From 1 October 2019 people arriving in New Zealand from a visa waiver country will be required to apply for an NZeTA (New Zealand Electronic Travel Authority).